AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.StandardNodes.md

 <a id="node-premult"> </a>

 ### `premult`
-Multiply the R or RGB channels of the input by the Alpha channel of the input.
+Multiply the RGB channels of the input by the Alpha channel of the input.

 |Port |Description                         |Type  |Default           |
 |-----|------------------------------------|------|------------------|